djd1283/tgalert/README.md

 # tgalert
-Repository containing simple module to allow easy Telegram messages for code updates.
+Repository containing a simple module to allow easy Telegram messages for code updates.
 Original intention is to notify programmer when long process finishing, such as training a model or building a dataset.

 How to setup with pip:
 ```